barakcodes/hono-remix-adapter/README.md

-# hono-react-adapter
+# @barakcodes/hono-react-adapter
+> [!WARNING]
+>
+> This is a fork of [hono-remix-adapter](https://github.com/yusukebe/hono-remix-adapter), hopefully temporary until react router 7 is officially adopted.

-`hono-remix-adapter` is a set of tools for adapting between Hono and Remix.
+`@barakcodes/hono-react-adapter` is a set of tools for adapting between Hono and Remix.
 It is composed of a Vite plugin and handlers that enable it to support platforms like Cloudflare Workers.
 You can create an Hono app, and it will be applied to your Remix app.

 ```ts
 // server/index.ts